isomerpages/govtech-corp/media/technews/_posts/2020-03-21-post-9 geeky myth busting facts you need to know about TraceTogether.md

 is no different from connecting other devices or wearables to your phone via Bluetooth.
 Ensure that your phone operating system is updated to use Bluetooth safely.
-It is difficult for anyone to get close enough to you and use a computer to extract information from your phone without you noticing.
+It is difficult for anyone to get close enough to you and use a computer to extract information from your phone without you noticing.</p>
-You can read more about the various security layers built into TraceTogether to keep your data private here: <a href="https://www.tracetogether.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/tracetogether-privacy</a>.</p>
 <h3>Myth #3 — If I download TraceTogether and give consent to all in-app functions, I am essentially allowing the Ministry of Health (MOH) and the government to collect and gain access to all my personal data, as well as the data in my phone.</h3>
 <p>When you set up TraceTogether, you will only be asked for your mobile
 number.
 This is the only personal data that MOH will hold about you, and